thoughtbot/ios-on-rails/book/iOS/making_the_post_user_request.md

 # Making the POST User Request

 We want to make a POST request to create and save a user only once on each device.
-So, lets conditionally call the `createCurrentUserWithCompletionBlock:` we just created inside of HUMMapViewController's `viewDidAppear:` method.
+So, let's conditionally call the `createCurrentUserWithCompletionBlock:` we just created inside HUMMapViewController's `viewDidAppear:` method.
 Remember to `#import "HUMRailsClient.h"` or `#import "HUMRailsAFNClient.h"`, whichever one you choose to use.

 	// HUMMapViewController.m